After years in limbo, USP <800> compliance will be required, effective November 1, 2023.

 What Is USP <800>?

 The United States Pharmacopeia (USP) <800> General Chapter for Hazardous Drugs Handling in Healthcare Settings focuses on the safe handling of hazardous drugs to protect healthcare workers, patients, and the environment from potential risks associated with these substances.
-It applies to all personnel who receive, handle, compound, administer, dispose, or otherwise come into contact with hazardous drugs, and all the environments in which they are present.
-These facilities include:
+Enforcement of HD standards are relative to the type of organization and their involvement in the HD process.
+Revisions to USP <795> and <797> include a statement that USP <800> is applicable and only required if the practitioner is compounding.
+Facilities may include:

 Hazardous drugs included under USP <800> can include certain chemotherapy agents, immunosuppressants, hormones, and other substances with toxic or harmful properties.